What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 - High Blood Pressure – Letting your blood pressure get out of control may cut the oxygen off to your inner ear.
 This may not only make it worse in the short term, but it can increase the damage to your hearing over time.

 - Smoking – That antsy feeling that you get in between cigarettes can worsen symptoms.
-While the answer may seem to be have another cigarette, this is only making it worse the longer you smoke because of the impact smoking has on your cardiovascular system.
+While the answer may seem like you should have another cigarette, this is only making it worse the longer you smoke because of the impact smoking has on your cardiovascular system.

 - Some foods – Some people find that caffeine and artificial sweeteners make tinnitus worse.
 Keep a food journal to track everything you eat, along with your tinnitus level, to find out which foods make your symptoms worse.